2019 Miami RedHawks football team

 The 2019 Miami RedHawks football team represented Miami University in the 2019 NCAA Division I FBS football season.
 They were led by sixth year head coach Chuck Martin and played their home games at Yager Stadium in Oxford, Ohio, as members of the East Division of the Mid-American Conference.

-Previous season

-The RedHawks finished the 2018 season 6–6 6–2 in MAC Play to finish in a tie for second place in the East Division.

 Preseason

 MAC media poll

 The MAC released their preseason media poll on July 23, 2019, with the RedHawks predicted to finish in second place in the East Division.